KungumapriyaaMKP/InfosysSpringboard/README.md

 varshitha:ashwini by using your code i should do cross domain linking and question answering right

-kungumapriyaa : varshitha once your work is done , then the next is deployment right
+kungumapriyaa : varshitha once your work is done , then the next is deployment right.
+varshitha: Yes